capital-G/supercollider-wiki/OS-X-Signing-and-Notarization.md

 `xcrun stapler staple SuperCollider.app`

-`# remove the zip you created, and move one level up in ` `rm SuperCollider.app.zip`
+`# remove the zip you created, and move one level up`

+`rm SuperCollider.app.zip`
 `cd ..`